15 Types of Leaves Offered by Companies in India

 7. Compassionate Leave

-8. Sick Leave/Medical Leave
+8. Sick Leave/Medical Leave (SL/ML)

-Sick or medical leave is a type of work absence that employees can take when they fall ill and are unable to come into the office.
-These leaves are typically given to employees who have been with the company for a certain period of time.
+Sick or medical leave is one of the types of leave that employees can take when they fall ill, have an injury, or are unable to come into the office because of a medical reason.
 The number of sick leaves provided varies from company to company.
 However, some companies may ask for documentation such as a medical certificate from the doctor’s office as proof of illness.
+This type of leave ensures employees can focus on their health and recovery without the added stress of work responsibilities.
+It is a fundamental component of employee benefits.

-Read More: How to Write an Application For Sick Leave?
+Also Read: How to Write an Application For Sick Leave?

-9. Casual Leave
+9. Casual Leave (CL)

-Casual leave is a popular practice worldwide and is typically used by employees for travel, vacations, relaxation, and family occasions.
-This type of leave is granted to give employees the opportunity to take time off for special events or personal reasons such as international trips or attending weddings.
-Offering paid casual leave enables employees to prioritize their personal lives when needed, promoting a sense of recognition and work-life balance.
+This type of leave is granted to give employees the opportunity to take time off for special events or personal reasons without compromising their work obligations.
+Offering paid casual leave enables employees to prioritize their personal lives when needed and thereby, promoting a sense of recognition and work-life balance.

 10. Marriage leave

-This type of leave is commonly applied by employees who are planning to get married or have a family member getting married.
+This type of leave is commonly applied by employees who are planning to get married or have a close family member getting married.
 It is an official request for time off from work, allowing the employee to attend their own wedding or that of a loved one without any concerns about work.
 As with any other leave request, it should be written in a professional manner using appropriate language and format.
 Check out how to draft the perfect marriage leave application.

-11. Compensatory Leaves
+11. Compensatory Leaves (Comp-off)

 12. Loss of Pay Leave (LOP/LWP)